 Sometimes we play a game where our teacher asks us questions about the Bible.
 The other kids and I try to be the first to raise our hands with the right answer!

 I like to read my Bible every day.
 It makes me feel happy to know that Jesus loves me and has a special plan for my life!

 But a Bible isn't the only thing I got at my Compassion center.
 Let's find out about the food I eat there!

-But when I go to my Compassion center, I always eat lots of healthy food!
-Now that I’m not hungry, I can do my homework better.
-And I haven’t been getting sick as much.
+But at my Compassion center, the cooks make us yummy food!
+Now that I'm not hungry, I can do my homework better.
+And I don't get sick as much.

 Let me tell you more about how my sponsors keep me healthy!